manishemi/manishemi.github.io/_posts/2021-08-25-Neural Machine translation.md

 |:--:|
 | Figure 1 : English to Germany|

-In the past translation system were based on two parts:
+In the past, translation system were based on two parts:

 1 - **Translation model** -> Defines what sentence/phrase in the source language is most likely to the target language sentence/phrase.